SkymindIO/skil-clients/go/docs/DefaultApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **Multiclassify**
-> MultiClassClassificationResult Multiclassify(ctx, body, modelURI)
-Represents all of the labels for a given classification
+> MultiClassClassificationResult Multiclassify(ctx, body, deploymentName, modelName, version) Represents all of the labels for a given classification

 ### Required Parameters